2010 Venezuelan parliamentary election: Electoral process

-The CNE monitors political advertisements during campaigns, and reported that for a 3-day period at the end of August, opposition ads made up 75.4% of the airtime given to such ads, across the five main channels Venevisión, Televen, Globovisión, Tves and Venezolana de Televisión.
+The CNE monitors political advertisements during campaigns, and reported that for a 3-day period at the end of August, opposition ads made up 60.3% of the airtime given to such ads, across the five main channels Venevisión, Televen, Globovisión, Tves and Venezolana de Televisión.
 Over half the total opposition ad time of around 80 minutes was on Globovisión.
-President Hugo Chavez' weekly television program Aló Presidente was suspended during the election campaign (which officially began 25 August, one month before the election), until 3 October.
-A reporter for The Economist claimed that media controlled by the government gave "blanket coverage to the PSUV's campaign and token, hostile interviews to opposition candidates".
+Media controlled by the government gave "blanket coverage to the PSUV's campaign and token, hostile interviews to opposition candidates".

 In early September, one member of the five-person CNE, the pro-opposition councillor Vicente Díaz, publicly accused Chavez of breaking campaign laws by using state-run television to "berate rivals and praise friends" during the election campaign.
 Chavez denied breaking the law, and said that Diaz could be prosecuted for making false accusations.
-Díaz requested the CNE open administrative proceedings, but after extensive internal discussion the CNE declined, and Díaz publicly "recognised Chavez's right to political expression as a citizen and also as president of the United Socialist Party of Venezuela."
+Díaz requested the CNE open administrative proceedings, but after extensive internal discussion the CNE declined.
 The opposition electoral coalition, Coalition for Democratic Unity (MUD) rejected the CNE decision, and said it illustrated CNE's lack of independence and willingness to justify violation of electoral rules.

 Campaign

-A total of 6,465 candidates registered with the National Electoral Council by the June deadline.
-Around 17.5 million of the country's 28.5 million population are eligible to vote.
-The ruling United Socialist Party of Venezuela (PSUV), with around 7 million members, is by far the largest party in the country by membership.
+Around 17.5 million of the country's 28.5 million population were eligible to vote.

 PSUV

 In order to revise the party's statutes, programme, and primary voting methods, the ruling United Socialist Party of Venezuela planned a congress of 772 members representing the country's 759 municipalities.
 These members were elected by the members of the party in an election held on 15 November 2009.
 At this congress, beginning on 21 November 2009 and ending in March 2010, members were to debate each weekend over the new standards of the party, in which are included voting and selection method for the upcoming parliamentary elections.
-Primary elections were held on 2 May 2010, with over 2.5 million party members choosing over 3500 nominees for the 110 constituency representatives, in 87 electoral districts.
-Nominees for the PSUV party lists were announced later that month.